We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Your booking is guaranteed and we don't charge any booking fees.

-Best located Hostel in town!
-Located in the middle of the Old Town, bus station, train station and the port of Pula offers to the guests a carefree and easy movement...
+Best accommodation at lowest price!
+Located in the middle of the Old Town, bus station, train station and the port of Pula offers to the guests a carefree and easy movement, nearness and availability...
 More...

 Apartment Busoler is situated in Southern Istria, near to one of the most popular, 3000 years old Roman town Pula.
-Its also near (5km) local beaches, hotels, airport and Marina Veruda - sport harbor....
+It is also near (5km) local beaches,...
 More...

-Situated in a beautiful bay at the beach, HI Hostel Pula is the perfect place to stay in Istria, this hostel is 3km away from the city historic centre....
-More...
+Situated in a beautiful bay at the beach, HI Hostel Pula (old name Youth Hostel) is the perfect place to stay in Istria.

 Welcome to Hostel Amfora, ideally situated, less than 50meters from the beautiful and very popular Fazana's waterfront....
 More...